neverRare/butter/doc/language/record.md

 # Record

-Record value is a collection of field whose fields are pairs of name and another value.
+Record is an association of names to values with variety of types.
+These pairs is called field or record field.

 ```butter
 car = (